 Our seniors should never have to pick and choose which medicines they can afford.
 The rising cost of prescription drugs poses a huge problem for seniors struggling to afford the medicines they need.

-Senator Merkley also believes that it is important that we increase access to affordable generic drugs for American seniors while encouraging research and development of innovative pharmaceutical advances.
+Jeff also believes that it is important that we increase access to affordable generic drugs for American seniors while encouraging research and development of innovative pharmaceutical advances.
 On average, generic drugs cost 63 percent less than brand-name versions, and Americans with fixed incomes could greatly benefit from increased access to these cost-effective medicines.

 Long Term Care

 The costs of long-term health care for an elderly parent or relative can put undue strain on an already tight family budget.
-Senator Merkley believes it is important to ensure that family members who care for elderly relatives receive the requisite support and services needed to provide quality care for their loved ones.
+Jeff believes it is important to ensure that family members who care for elderly relatives receive the requisite support and services needed to provide quality care for their loved ones.

-Merkley supports full funding of the Lifespan Respite Care Act to provide grants to fund respite care for family care givers.
+Jeff supports full funding of the Lifespan Respite Care Act to provide grants to fund respite care for family care givers.
 Respite care provides temporary relief from continuous care giving of family members with disabilities or chronic conditions.
 The nation’s 50 million family care givers provide 80 percent of long-term care.
 This service provides family care givers with needed rest and relief time to maintain their own health, employment, and finances.